 The bladder is located in the lower pelvis and the superior surface of the bladder (located at the level of the pubic bone) has an apex where a fibrous remnant of the allantois, the urachus, once drained the fetal bladder.
 The posterior-inferior surface of the bladder including the trigone is called the base.
 The remaining two bladder surfaces on the left and right are described as being positioned inferior-lateral.

 The internal surface of the bladder, ureters, and renal pelvis are lined with transitional epithelium called the “urothelium.”
-This layer is usually six to seven cells thick and rests on the lamina propria, a supporting structure (Figure 7-1).1 The urothelium is smooth when the bladder is full and contracts into folds when ...
+This layer is usually six to seven cells thick and rests on the lamina propria, a supporting structure (Figure 7-1).1 The urothelium is smooth when the bladder is full and contracts ...